 Grows and develops profitable businesses through ambitious strategy and rigorous execution.

-Orchestrated turnaround strategies within large, global public companies and across manufacturing, consumer goods, financial services, and technology sectors.
+An engaged executive leader who orchestrates turnaround strategies within large, global public companies and across manufacturing, consumer goods, financial services, and technology sectors.
 Executed 100+ transactions – valued at $22B+ – in financing, IPOs, and mergers and acquisitions across North America and Europe.
 Managed stakeholder and investor relations.

 Scales and grows organizations by building healthy and well-aligned teams and leveraging individual and organizational strengths to effect change.